Why Python is the Ideal Choice for Final Year Projects?

 Libraries

-- GeoPy: For geolocation and reverse geocoding (converting coordinates to a human-readable address).
+- GeoPy: Used for geolocation and reverse geocoding (turning coordinate into human-readable location).

-- Folium: To display interactive maps (built on top of Leaflet.js).
+- Folium: Used for displaying interactive maps, built on top of Leaflet.js.

 4. Weather App